 If the previous command does not work, and you receive an error message such as “Unable to load summary from remote flathub: Can’t fetch summary from disabled remote ‘flathub,” you can try using the following command instead.

 flatpak remote-modify --enable flathub

-With GIMP now installed on your system, there are several ways to launch the application.
-If you have an open terminal, you can quickly launch the application using the following command.
+With GIMP installed on your system, several ways to launch the application exist.
+You can quickly launch the application using the following command if you have an open terminal.

 For Flatpak users, the application can be launched from the terminal by executing the following command:

 If you do not have an open terminal, the most common way to launch the application is by using the application menu.
 You can find the application icon as follows.